dylan-lang/opendylan/documentation/hacker-guide/source/runtime-manager/debugger-manager.rst

    :keyword required instruction-pointers: An instance of :const:`<instruction-pointers>`.
    :keyword required thread: An instance of :class:`<remote-thread>`.

-   Includes a <snapshot-seqence> for the thread and an indication of which thread the data was collected from.
+   Includes a <snapshot-sequence> for the thread and an indication of which thread the data was collected from.

    This describes the data collected from a thread during a